cylc/cylc-doc/src/glossary.rst

    intercycle dependency
    intercycle trigger
-      In a :term:`cycling workflow <cycling>`, intercycle dependence refers to a :term:`task` dependending on other tasks at different cycle points.
+      In a :term:`cycling workflow <cycling>`, intercycle dependence refers to a :term:`task` depending on other tasks at different cycle points.

       For example, in the following workflow the task ``bar`` depends on its own previous instance: